eristoddle/FOF/README.md

 - wait for vagrant to finish
 - Browse to http://192.168.56.101
 - Your application files will be located in `FOF/www/` and this folder is shared with the vagrant box var/www
+- PhpMyAdmin will be at http://192.168.56.101
+- fof database is already is use in project.
+Modify it to add tables.
+Then use http://192.168.56.101/webtools.php to create models and scaffolding
+- Xdebug is installed and usable in box
+- ssh to vagrant box with `vagrant ssh`.
+Then all command line tools in box are available, including:
+    - PHP QA Tools
+    - Phalcon developer tools